hwikgren/PNANetwork/Lists/readme.md

 * If a place name that has '+' sign in our list is found in the profession, assign that place to the individual
 * If a name that has no '+' sign in our list is found in the profession, assign the previous place with '+' to the individual

+knownProffs
+* List of descriptions that correspond to a shorter profession or description
+* The description of each person in the network has one short profession/description in this list
+* The list has been combiled while developping the network using professionCategory list and semi-automated assigning of descriptions to the category that contains similar descriptions

 professionCategory
 * List of descriptions that correspond to a shorter profession or description
+* The list was compiled by us during the development of the network and used for semi-automated assigning of descriptions to the category that contains similar descriptions
 * E.g. +Military personnel
 * 1 Leader of a group of archers from Nineveh
 * If the profession/description of an individual is the second line, use the first line as short profession/description